Plague Mass

 Plague Mass is a live album by American avant-garde artist Diamanda Galás.
 It was recorded on October 12 and 13, 1990 at the Cathedral of St. John the Divine, New York City and released on April 1, 1991 by record label Mute.

+Background

+Plague Mass was performed as a culmination of Galás' previous 3 albums about the AIDS epidemic (known as the "Masque of the Red Death" trilogy).
+Before its eventual performance at the Cathedral of St. John the Divine & commercial release Plague Mass is listed as having been performed "... in Berlin, Basel, the Helsinki Festival, and the Festival delle Colline at the Villa Medicea di Poggio a Cainao in Italy."
+These performances got Galás publicily denounced by members of the Italian Government for "commiting blasphemy against the Roman Catholic Church".

 Content

 AllMusic described the performance as a "heart-wrenching cry about the physical suffering caused by the AIDS plague being compounded by the shameful arrogance of self-appointed moralists."

 Reception

 Trouser Press described it as "sepulchral, breathtakingly dramatic and, in the best possible sense, appalling".

 It was placed on Terrorizer's list of the "100 Most Important Albums of the Nineties".